5 HR Analytics Examples and Real-World Use Cases

 Examples of predictive analytics in HR

-Predictive HR analytics uses statistics and historical data to help you make predictions about future trends.
-Here are a few examples.
+Predictive HR analytics combine statistical and historical data to predict future trends.
+Here are a few scenarios when you’ll want to consider predictive analytics:

 Examples of prescriptive analytics in HR